 I’m old-school and still keep a paper map in my top box.
 But getting a sat nav for my motorcycle has changed the way I ride.

-I’m a lot more likely to go exploring down unknown roads and seeking out scenic routes since I don’t have to worry about getting lost.
+I’m a lot more likely to explore down unknown roads and seek out scenic routes since I don’t have to worry about getting lost.

 Knowing where the speed cameras are has also saved me a ticket or two!